File-Centric Security Platform

 • Access Files Through Their Native App: Any file can be encrypted but with FenixPyre, no matter what the file type, encrypted files are accessed from their native application making the experience seamless to users.

-• Strong and Performant Key Management: Every file key is encrypted and stored in a high-performance database.
-File keys can only be decrypted in a Hardware Security Module, where the master key is hosted.
+• Strong and Performant Key Management: Every file is encrypted with a distinct file encryption key.
+File encryption keys are encrypted with a Customer Master Key that is hosted in a Hardware Security Module.
 Customers can manage their own HSM.
 File contents are zero-knowledge to anyone outside of the client’s access list, including the possible external data management or cloud hosting solution.

 • Comprehensive Compatibility: Supports encryption across various environments, including network shares, cloud storage platforms (SharePoint, AWS S3, Azure), and local file systems.